mumu0215/cve_monitor/README.md

 # cve_monitor
-using db to process cve info
+using db to process cve/cnvd info

 ## usage
 fill in your dingding webhook in line 26